 Boom and bust towns, social structures and environmental hazards such as subsidence are sites that physically correspond to mineral wealth and Room and Pillar retreat mining.
 These sites have clustered with gob piles on the land after it was platted and sold in real estate ventures with the assistance of government.
 Wealth and power, however, have not locally accumulated.

-Resource tapping and current reclamation efforts have created a continually shifting terrain.
+A continually shifting terrain has been created by resource tapping and current reclamation efforts.
 Residents shared with me both intense pride for, and shame in their surroundings.
 They spoke of an intellectual and cultural divide from “outsiders”.

-In conducting research in Appalachia on local matters, I found a need to begin with a process of confronting my privilege.
-As much as possible, I wanted to avoid contributions to exploitation and Othering.
-The artwork became an exploration of the following questions: How can one connect across community borders and within micro-regions that aren’t culturally monolithic?
+I began my research in Appalachia Ohio on local matters with a process of confronting my privilege as a visitor.
+I didn’t want to contribute to exploitation and Othering.
+The artwork became an exploration of the following questions: How can we connect across community borders and within micro-regions that aren’t culturally monolithic?
 How do native material economy and labor create identity that is tied to place?
 Pillar Robbing is an examination of notions of discarded land and people, and how the ideals and identity that shape culture reshape the environment.